 In the right setting, city lights can look great at dusk, and if those lights are illuminating an-already impressive landmark, they can give it a real lift.
 So with this in mind, we decided to try to photograph one of the UK’s most iconic bridges – the second Severn Bridge, between England and Wales – at twilight.

 What you’re after is that moment when the lights are all on, but there’s still a hint of blue in the sky.
-This is know as the ‘blue moment’, and part of its appeal lies in the fact that the warm glow of the lights complements the cool blue of the sky.
-Here’s how it’s done…
+This is know as the blue moment, and part of its appeal lies in the fact that the warm glow of the lights complements the cool blue of the sky.
+Here’s how it’s done.

-STEP BY STEP: The magnificent Severn
+Step-by-step guide: The magnificent Severn

 Rocking up in a city and shooting the first lights you see is easy.
 What’s more difficult, but essential to getting this sort of shot right, is to have a clearly defined subject.